Camper and Nicholsons: M.Y. Ara

 Ordered in 1913 as a Motor Yacht by a Frenchman, Auguste Heriot, but completed as a warship in 1917 for the French Navy, with Yard number 213, the 851-ton Ara was then sold to William K Vanderbilt II.
 He circumnavigated the globe in her, and she was used, under his captaincy, for voyages to Africa, Asia South America and the Galapagos islands, where he collected scientific specimens, now displayed at the Vanderbilt Museum.
 He privately published books about his voyages on the Ara, which exceeded 139,000 miles.

 M.Y.
 Rhodora II

 In 1925 Camper and Nicholsons built the 120 ton yacht Rhodora (Yard number 332) for Lionel de Rothschild.

 In 1929 he replaced it with the 709 ton yacht Rhodora II.
-This was equipped with an operating theatre and had a space to stow a Rolls-Royce.At the start of World Ward 2 she was requisitioned and converted into anti-submarine patrol vessel.
+This was equipped with an operating theatre and had a space to stow a Rolls-Royce.At the start of World War 2 she was requisitioned and converted into anti-submarine patrol vessel.
 She sank on 7th September 1940, following a collision with SS Ngataria.

 Lionel also owned the 25-ton motor launch Nigella, built by Camper and Nicholsons in 1929 (yard number 365).